 Whereas as believers God is always in and with us, a moment of contemplation, reflection and rest in God’s presence wherever we are, is a precious gift that should be intentionally embraced, to remind us of the fact that we are not living independent of God.

-In a world filled with noise and distractions, quietness allows us to pause, breathe, and connect with our loving Creator.
+In a world filled with many distractions, quietness allows us to pause, breathe, and stay connected with our loving Creator.
 It’s an invitation to slow down, let go of our worries, and simply be with God in an intention engagement, not because we have lost touch with Him, because we want to remind ourselves of the fact that it’s in Him we live and move and have our being.

-Quietness is not just a physical state but a spiritual posture.
+Quietness is not just a physical state, but a spiritual posture.
 It’s a choice to quiet our minds, listen to our hearts, and seek more of God’s guidance.
 In quietness we rediscover our true selves, our deepest desires, and our greatest needs.
 We find clarity, purpose, and direction, as we continue on the path God has set us, when we gave our lives to Christ.

 Scripture